janv/john-carmack-plan-archive/by_year/johnc_plan_1997.md

 If your level has a reasonable number of doors, it will often run at a fair speed without any PVS information at all.

-To use this feature, you create a thin "func_areaportal" entity that hides completely inside the door, then target the door at it.
+To use this feature, you create a thin `func_areaportal` entity that hides completely inside the door, then target the door at it.
 Qbsp3 does a bunch of work behind your back that you really don't want to know about.
 Doors have special logic in the game to open or close the areaportal at the apropriate time.

 I chose not to make it an automatic feature of doors for a few reasons:

-1) Teamed double or quad doors would not create a single portal across the entire doorway.
+1. Teamed double or quad doors would not create a single portal across the entire doorway.

-2) The areaportal entity can also be used for things like exploding walls.
+2. The areaportal entity can also be used for things like exploding walls.
 You can even put one just around a corner and trigger it with a field, but it is usually better to just let the PVS take care of corner bends.

-3) Complex doors would have created complex (but invisible) area portal brushes, which would have messed up the bsp a bit.
+3. Complex doors would have created complex (but invisible) area portal brushes, which would have messed up the bsp a bit.

 I think this was the very last data file change for quake II, so here is the current external files header for the curious: (4 character tabs)